Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 Once you’ve fixed the immediate problem, here’s how to keep leaves green going forward:

-• Right pot, right soil: Always use pots with drainage and appropriate soil mix
+• Right pot, right soil: always use pots with drainage and an appropriate soil mix

 Frequently Asked Questions